 Stewardship Council Staff

-Deputy Executive Director [
+Executive Director [

 Heidi holds a master of arts degree in parks, recreation, and tourism management from Lincoln University in New Zealand, and bachelor of arts degrees in environmental studies and geography from the University of California, Santa Barbara.

 Heidi currently serves as a board member of the Sacramento River Watershed Program.
-In her free time, Heidi enjoys hiking, camping and snowshoeing in the mountains of the Sierra Nevada with her husband and their two young children.
+In her free time, Heidi enjoys hiking, camping and snowshoeing in the mountains of the Sierra Nevada with her husband and their two children.

-Finance and Operations Manager [contact ]
+Director of Finance and Operations [contact ]

 Aaron Robertson joined the Stewardship Council in 2017.
 Prior to joining the organization, he started two successful businesses and served as Deputy Director of Administrative Services for two State-level Departments.
 He served as Chief Deputy Director for California State Parks, worked for the City of Rocklin, VSP Global and served as a federal law enforcement officer, analyst and program manager for the U.S. Intelligence Community.
 Aaron served 29 years as a U.S. Marine, retiring in 2015 as a Lieutenant Colonel.
-As Finance and Operations Manager, Aaron manages finance, accounting, human resources and information technology for the Stewardship Council and serves as a liaison to the Board of Directors.
+As Director of Finance and Operations, Aaron manages finance, accounting, human resources and information technology for the Stewardship Council and serves as a liaison to the Board of Directors.

 Aaron holds a Master’s of Arts from American Military University, a Bachelor’s Degree in International Security from George Mason University and is a Graduate of the U.S. Marine Corps Command and Staff College.